hclimente/wisdom/notes/machine_learning/model_selection_measures.md

 When BIC and AIC agree, we can be confident about our model.
 When they do not, it really depends on our data:

 * High $n$: BIC is usually preferred: BIC has a stricter selection criteria, and tends to pick smaller models, while AIC tends to overfit.
-Additionally BIC is a consistent model selection criteria: if the number of models is finite and the true one is among them, the probability of detecting it will approaches 1 as $n$ approaches infinite.
+Additionally BIC is a consistent model selection criteria: if the number of models is finite and the true one is among them, the probability of detecting it approaches 1 as $n$ tends to infinite.
 * Small $n$: with the rather modest sample sizes we usually work with, BIC tends to underfit.
 Also, this nice asymptotic property is based on unrealistic assumptions.
 In those cases, AIC or AIC<sub>c</sub> are recommended.

 ## Adaptative model selections